Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 Zoom pricing plans

-Of course, subscribing to a paid plan does help with that, as both paid plans offer:
+Of course, subscribing to a paid plan does help with that, as all paid plans offer:

 • 30-hour meetings,